 With Windows 10 April 2018 Update version 1803, Microsoft is officially renamed Quiet Hours to Focus Assist.
 While it will be the same feature, Focus Assist will carry some new additions which will be helpful for the user.
-Focus Assist automatically turn itself on during presentations, or when playing games.
+Focus Assist automatically turns itself on during presentations, or when playing games.
 Previously With Quiet hours, the feature was either on or off.
-But now With Focus assist, you get three options: Off, Priority only and Alarms only.
+But now With Focus assist, you get three options: Off, Priority only, and Alarms only.
 Priority only will disable notifications except for those apps and people you add to your priority list.
 Alarms only will disable notifications except for, you guessed it, alarms.

 What is Focus Assist on Windows 10?

-On Windows 10 version 1803, Focus assist is a handy feature that allows you to minimize or completely stop notifications when you need to stay focused to get work done, or you want to avoid interruptions during a presentation or while playing an exciting game.
+On Windows 10 Focus assist is a handy feature that allows you to minimize or completely stop notifications when you need to stay focused to get work done, or you want to avoid interruptions during a presentation or while playing an exciting game.

 Microsoft describes this feature as follows:

 - Quiet Hours will automatically turn on when you are duplicating your display.
 Never get interrupted during presentations again!

 - Quiet Hours will turn on automatically when you are playing a full-screen exclusive DirectX game.